mauricechiodo/eim-case-studies/course/finance/libor/LiborFuture.md

 # The Future of Libor

-A document entitled ``ICE Libor Evolution" published April 25, 2018 gives detail on how Libor has changed since 2008 [1].
+A document entitled "ICE Libor Evolution" published April 25, 2018 gives detail on how Libor has changed since 2008 [1].

 After the financial scandal involving Libor in 2008, HM Treasury commissioned Martin Wheatley,